mr-3/mrcube-en-docs/docs/source/user_manual.rst

    Attribute Dialog (RDF Property)

-When the users input a URI which is not defined in the Property Editor, RDF(S) contents management dialog is shown as shown in :numref:`rdf-and-rdfs-management-dialog`.
-In the RDF(S) contents management dialog, the users can select rename the RDFS property or create an RDFS property.

-When the users select one of the prefixes in the dialog, IDs of RDFS properties that are defined in the Property Editor and the namespace is correspond to the selected prefix are shown in the Property ID list.

-When the users select one of the Property IDs and click (Jump) Property button, the RDFS property is selected and the attributes of the RDFS property are shown in the Attribute Dialog.

 Editing attributes of RDF literals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When the users select an RDF literal in the RDF Editor, the attributes of the RDF literal are shown in the Attribute Dialog. (:numref:`attr-rdf-literal`) The users can edit the contents of the literal, the attribute of language (xml:lang), and the data type of the literal.
-In the Literal text are, the users can input the contents of the literal.
-The users can also input language in the Lang text field.
-If the users set the data type of the literal, the users should check isType checkbox and select one of the types in the Type combobox.
+When the users select an RDF literal in the **RDF Editor**, the attributes of the RDF literal are shown in the **Attribute Dialog**. (:numref:`attr-rdf-literal`) The users can edit the contents of the literal, the attribute of language (**xml:lang**), and the data type of the literal.
+In the **[Literal]** text are, the users can input the contents of the literal.
+The users can also input language in the **[Lang]** text field.
+If the users set the data type of the literal, the users should check **[Data type]** checkbox and select one of the types in the combobox.
 Language attribute and data type attribute are exclusive and the users only select one of them.

 .. _attr-rdf-literal:
 .. figure:: figures/attribute_dialog_rdf_literal.png